Canada pulls families of diplomats in Cuba amid unusual illnesses

 Cuban officials have denied any involvement or any knowledge of what was behind the incidents.
 Canada has generally enjoyed good relations with Cuba, even as the United States mounted a decades-long economic blockade against the country.

+The symptoms appear to have affected only Canadian and American personnel, and there have been no signs travelers could be at risk, the official said.

-Reporting by Leah Schnurr; Editing by Chizu Nomiyama and Alistair Bell
+Reporting by Leah Schnurr; editing by Chizu Nomiyama, Alistair Bell and Jonathan Oatis